miroculus/Miriam/README.md

 * For more complex requests and technical discussion send us an email to miriam@miroculus.com

 * If you're interested in modifying or extending the Miriam platform, we strongly suggest you to send us an email discussing your ideas.
-That way you can coordinate with the Miroculus Team and others, giving your work a higher chance of being integrated into the official release
+That way you can coordinate with the Miroculus' Team and others, giving your work a higher chance of being integrated into the official release

 Installation
 ------------